Please read our privacy notice, which outlines how we collect and use your information.

 - to enable any preparation to be undertaken in connection with an enquiry prior to an appointment;

-- to keep a record of user contact with a service to enable continuing work with users;
+- to keep a record of your contact with a service to enable continuing work with you;

 - to provide advice and guidance based on accurate information;

-- to enable staff to communicate and inform you of services, activities and events organised for students, employers and agencies;
+- to enable staff to communicate and inform you of services, activities and events organised for students, organisations and agencies;

 - to enable us to monitor and evaluate service usage and make improvements;